openframeworks/ofBook/16_memory/chapter.md

 <img src="images/int_i.svg" height="300"/>

 As we see there's no value in that memory area yet.
-In other languages like processing doing something like:
+In other languages like Processing, doing something like:

 ```java
 int i;
 println(i)
 ```

-is illegal, the compiler will tell us that we are trying to use a variable that is not initialized.
-In c++ though, that's perfectly legal but the contents of that variable are undefined.
+is illegal.
+The compiler will tell us that we are trying to use a variable that is not initialized.
+In C++ though, that's perfectly legal but the contents of that variable are undefined.
 Most of the times we'll get 0 because the operating system will clear the memory before assigning it to our program, again for security reasons.
-But if we are resuing memory that we had already assigned then that memory area will contain anything and the results of our program can be undefined.
+But if we are reusing memory that we had already assigned then that memory area will contain anything and the results of our program can be undefined.

 If for example we have a variable that defined the position of something we are going to draw, failing to initialize it will lead to that object being drawn anywhere.

-Now most objects have default constructors that will initialize their value to, for example 0, so in the case of objects it's usually not necessary to give them a value.
+Now, most objects have default constructors that will initialize their value to, for example 0, so in the case of objects it's usually not necessary to give them a value.

 What happens when we use an initialized pointer?
-Well since a pointer is a memory address if the value we get in that memory area points to an address that doesn't belong to our program and we try to retrieve or modify the value stored in that address the OS will kill our application with a segmentation fault signal.
+Well since a pointer is a memory address, if the value we get in that memory area points to an address that doesn't belong to our program and we try to retrieve or modify the value stored in that address the OS will kill our application with a segmentation fault signal.

-Back to pointers, we've seen that, we can create a pointer like:
+Back to pointers.
+We've seen that we can create a pointer like:

 ```cpp
 int i = 5;
 int * p = &i;
 ```

-now, if we try to use the pointer directly like;
+Now, if we try to use the pointer directly like;

 ```cpp
 cout << p <<< endl;
 ```

 what we'll get is a memory address not the value 5.
-So how do we access the value pointed by a pointer, well we can use the opposite operator to `&`, as `&` gives us the address of a variable, `*` gives us the value pointed by a memory address, so we can do;
+So how do we access the value pointed by a pointer? well we can use the opposite operator to `&`, as `&` gives us the address of a variable, `*` gives us the value pointed by a memory address, so we can do;

 ```cpp
 cout << *p << endl;